Iowa announces 257 new COVID-19 cases as state total tops 3,000

 Locally, two employees of Tyson Foods in Council Bluffs have tested positive for COVID-19.
 Both live and were tested on April 14 in Omaha.
 Both are self-isolating at home, according to Pottawattamie County Public Health.

-Two employees at the Tyson Foods plant in Columbus Junction have died amid an outbreak at the plant.
-The Iowa Premium beef plant in Tama suspended production last week after several of its 850 workers tested positive.
+Two employees at the Tyson Foods plant in Columbus Junction in eastern Iowa have died amid an outbreak at the plant.

-Reynolds said the state has been in contact with meat packing plants in the state discussing testing and COVID-19 precautions.
+The Tama beef plant resumed production Monday after a two-week shutdown, employees said, despite the news that 177 workers out of more than 500 tested were positive.

-On Sunday, the Iowa Department of Public Health announced 389 additional positive tests, with 261 of the tests attributed to surveillance testing of meat processing facilities.
-That includes more 500 completed surveillance tests of Tyson employees and over 500 completed surveillance tests of National Beef employees, for a total of 84 positive and 177 positive tests, respectively.
+Tyson Foods also said that its pork plant in Waterloo remained open, defying pleas from the mayor and other officials to temporarily close for cleaning and additional testing of workers.
+Coronavirus cases in Black Hawk County, many tied to the plant, continued to surge.

 The state 1,013 negative tests, bringing the total to 22,661.
 The number of COVID-19 recoveries in the state is 1,235.
 There have been cases confirmed in 82 of the state’s 99 counties.